eraybasar/pesdk-docs/_guides/ios/v8/introduction/demos.md

 ---

-Wether you want to learn how to use the PhotoEditor SDK or just want to see what can be built with it, we are providing some example integrations for various frameworks.
+Whether you want to learn how to use the PhotoEditor SDK or just want to see what can be built with it, we are providing some example integrations for various frameworks.

 ## Example app